shisinbin/team-profile-generator/README.md

 - Generating dynamic webpages using stored data, array methods, and template literals.
 - Styling webpages with a mobile-first approach using CSS.

+### Challenges

+- Asynchronous operations: Struggled to add a menu after page render, likely due to lack of understanding of promises.
+- Flexbox: Had difficulty getting items to take a specific percentage of container width.
+Tried using flex-basis and box-sizing, but realised margin wasn't factored in.

+Recommend future study of JavaScript promises and CSS Flexbox.

 ## Features

 The HTML file rendered by the app is designed to adapt to various screen sizes for a responsive display.